-This Bible History Daily feature was originally published on July 16, 2013.
+This Bible History Daily article was originally published in July 2013.
 It has been updated.—Ed.

 The modern visitor approaches the site from the steep and winding road that leads from the modern Turkish city of Bergama just a few miles away.
 Upon reaching the ruins, the commanding panoramic view from Pergamon’s 1,000-foot-high perch makes it easy to understand how this city once dominated the entire region.
 It was a proud city in its time, and it had reason to be so.
 Its monuments and building were constructed of high-quality white marble in the finest Hellenistic style, and its library rivaled that of the famed library of Alexandria in Egypt.
 In the mid-second century A.D., it became known throughout the Mediterranean world as a center of ancient medicine, largely due to the presence of the eminent Roman physician Galen (c.
 129–200 A.D.), who was born in ancient Pergamon.